certara/pyDarwin/docs/Options.rst

 Environment variables
 ------------------------

-There are a few environment variables you might want to set in order to improve your pyDarwin experience.
+There are a couple of environment variables you might want to set in order to improve your pyDarwin experience.

 .. _pydarwin_home_env_var: